 - Faux fur: fun for an evening coat or jacket, probably not a good choice for an everyday coat.

 - Velvet: luxurious, but not the best choice for a coat that will get a lot of wear, due to the care involved.

 - Tapestry: a good but pricey, option if you’re looking for something with a lot of color or design.
 (This would be my choice if I wanted to do make something completely unexpected.)

 - Whipcord: extremely sturdy and warm (if it’s made from wool)

 In addition to the exterior fabric for your coat, you’ll most likely need lining, as well.

 Light weight fabrics, like silk charmeuse and satin, are usually good choices.
 Your choice of lining fabric can be a great time to add something unexpected to your coat.
 Experiment with a bold color (like lime green or hot pink) or fun print (leopard print, maybe?).
 It’s guaranteed to give you a smile on an otherwise gray day.
 Another option is a quilted lining for additional warmth.

 And finish your coat off with the perfect closures.

 Toggle closures look great on a classic wool pea coat, but there are also frog closures and, of course, many fabulous buttons.
 Whichever closure you choose, you’ll want it to be slightly oversized so that you can open and close your coat, even with gloved hands.

-Learn how to create your perfect coat, including constructing collars and sewing lining, with The Carefree Fly Front Coat.
 And don’t forget to check out the projects gallery, where you can search for inspiration and share your own completed sewing projects!